souldern/souldern.github.io/home/site-notes/email.md

 * Password

-  You will then need a so called "App Password" that lets specific programs (in this case gmail's own server) access based on your account.
+  You will then need a so-called "App Password" that lets specific programs (in this case gmail's own server) access based on your account.